ubul86/task_webapp/README.md

 ```

-The DB_HOST needs to be mysql container name and the PUSHER_HOST needs to be soketi like in docker-compose.yml service name.
+The DB_HOST needs to be mysql82 service name.

 ### 4. Build The Containers